sourcefrog/rsyn/README.md

-# An wire-compatible rsync in Rust
+# Wire-compatible rsync client in Rust

 `rsyn` reimplements part of the rsync network protocol in pure Rust.
 (It's "rsync with no C.")